 "Hasana.
 Nerakem fey bed'deqa'eq."
 Okay, see you in a few minutes.

 The guard didn't get a chance to turn back.
-A gloved hand snaked around his throat and mouth, clamping them shut as a seventeen inch blade was driven up, from just under his ribcage through his right lung, heart and aorta.
+A gloved hand snaked around his mouth, clamping it shut as a seventeen inch blade was driven up at a forty-five degree angle from just under his ribcage through his right lung, heart and aorta.

-Clamping the guard's corpse to him to hold it upright, Harry withdrew the sword, wiped it on the guard's tunic before sliding it away.
-Then he quietly let the body slide down, lifting the AK-47 from its slung position around the guard's shoulder and leaving it on the ground, before carefully pulling the guard's body into a fireman's lift and walking slowly, half-crouched, back around the other side of the crates.
+Clamping the guard's corpse to him to hold it upright and watching the roving patrol carefully, Harry withdrew the sword, wiped it on the guard's tunic before sliding it away.
+Then he quietly let the body slide down, lifting the AK-47 from its slung position around the guard's shoulder and leaving it on the ground by the door, before carefully pulling the guard's body into a fireman's lift.
+Walking slowly, half-crouched, he moved the body back around the other side of the crates.

 That might buy him a minute or so once they found the guard missing.
-The body was heavy, but he was used to that; carrying upwards of sixty kilos of kit on a long-range patrol was not unusual for the SAS - that was what they did in basic training.
-Right now all he had was fighting order and some extra water in a hydration pouch – the dead man's weight was easily manageable for a short distance.
+The body was heavy, but he was used to that; carrying upwards of sixty kilos of kit on a long-range patrol was, if anything, below average for the SAS.
+Right now all he had was 'fighting order' - a combat-oriented loadout of armour, ammunition, medical and water supplies, with no unnecessary weight.
+If anything, it felt oddly light.

 With that unpleasant task done, Harry returned to the door, picking up the AK-47 and slung it over his left shoulder so it wouldn't clatter against the Vector.
 After a quick glance to check the roving patrol wasn't looking his way, he flipped up the NVGs and pushed the door open.

 "Entering the house."
-That wasn't Harry, but Gibbs, who had presumably had his crosshairs centred on the guard's forehead through the entire evolution.
-Now he was keeping up a running narrative of what he could see for the benefit of the other teams.
+That wasn't Harry, but Gibbs, who, along with the other snipers, presumably had their crosshairs centred on the guards' forehead through the entire evolution.
+Now Gibbs was keeping up a running narrative of what he could see for the benefit of the other teams.

-The sudden light of the bare lightbulbs inside was jarring, but Harry forced himself to keep his eyes wide open; there were tangos in several rooms along this corridor; most sleeping, but a few were sitting around a table a few doors down.
-Fortunately he didn't need to go that far, as the basement door was just a few metres away.
-He sidled up to it, covering the corridor with his 1911 in one hand, and eased the latch open with his left hand.
+The sudden light of the bare light bulbs inside was jarring, but Harry forced himself to keep his eyes wide open; there were enemy combatants in several rooms along this corridor; most sleeping, but a few were sitting around a table a few doors down chatting.
+He didn't need to go far, as the basement door was just a few metres away.
+He sidled up to it, covering the corridor with his 1911 in one hand, sliding silently past a door on each side, and eased the latch open with his left hand.

 The heavy, old-fashioned wooden door creaked.
 Harry winced and paused, but the quiet murmur of conversation from down the corridor continued uninterrupted, so he pushed it open and quickly entered.
-Even if someone did notice the creaking, hopefully they'd assume it was one of their guys, but if they caught sight of him in the corridor – and he was obviously not an Islamic militant – that would be a mite more suspicious.
+Even if someone did notice the creaking, hopefully they'd assume it was one of their men, but if they caught sight of him in the corridor – and he was obviously not an Islamic militant – that would be just a tad more suspicious.

 The staircase was steep and narrow, with old wooden steps.
 Harry descended it keeping to one side as best he could, where the joint was strongest and was less likely to make noise.

 The basement was shaped in a kind of reverse capital E shape, with the longest side running under the front of the house.
-The cell Tony and McGee were being held in was at the end of the middle bar; the staircase Harry had just descended came out at the end of the bottom bar.
-Along the walls of the top and bottom bars were small rooms, some filled with stores, some empty and some converted to cells, with doors barred on the outside.
+The cell Tony and McGee were being held in was at the outer end of the middle bar; the staircase Harry had just descended exited at the outer end of the bottom bar, mirrored by another staircase on the far side.
+Along the walls between the top and bottom bars were small rooms, some filled with stores, some empty, and some converted to cells, with heavy doors barred from the outside.
 No doors opened onto the central bar, leaving one open uninterrupted corridor to where the NCIS agents were being held.
 Harry could feel one man in the room with them, and one outside.

 Harry extended a small handheld mirror around the corner.
 No one in sight.

 Harry walked slowly down the corridor, keeping his weapon in a two handed stance, passing three barred doors to his right on the way.
-A quick glance through the small barred window into each revealed still forms cuffed to metal-frame beds on bare mattresses, all female.
+A quick glance through the small barred window into each revealed still forms lying on bare mattresses or the bare ground, all female.
 There were some other barred doors on the other side of the central bar.
-Once he reached it, Harry had to once again control his fury and stop himself from just shooting the guard down the corridor on principle.
+Once he reached it, Harry had to once again control his fury and stop himself from just shooting the guard down the corridor out of hand.

 An angry, wordless yell echoed down the corridor, followed by raised voices from inside the larger cell.
 English, clearly with a New York accent.
 Anthony DiNozzo, letting loose with his unique brand of annoying the hell out of the bad guys.

 "Hey, it's just a little chemical addiction, don't worry."
-Was Tony referencing the caf-pow lead?
+Addiction ... the Caf-Pow thing?
 Was he talking to Saleem right now?
-How had Saleem broken him so fast?
 "Maybe you picked that up at your American college!"

 He could ambush Saleem now, when he reached the end of the corridor, but the other guard would plainly see it and if he got so much as a single shot off the whole thing would be blown.
-Harry was here to rescue DiNozzo and McGee as his primary objectives, and Ziva 'if' she was still alive (Harry was certain she was, but the mission profile and objectives had been developed from the intel they had, which wasn't conclusive on that point).
-But he would be damned if he didn't even try to save the other captives … who were all still cuffed and vulnerable in their cells.
+Technically, Harry's primary objective were to rescue DiNozzo and McGee, and Ziva only 'if' she was found.
+Harry was certain she was, but the mission profile and objectives had been developed from the intel they had, which hadn't been conclusive on that point, and his 'gut feeling' did not constitute confirmed intel.
+But Ziva or no Ziva, he would be damned if he didn't even try to save the other captives who were all still vulnerable in their cells.